 Graduates of the master's degree program in speech pathology are eligible for certification in Teaching Speech to Language-Impaired Students granted by the Pennsylvania Department of Education, the Certificate of Clinical Competence in Speech Pathology issued by the Council for Clinical Certification of the American Speech-Language Hearing Association (ASHA) and licensure in speech pathology issued by the Pennsylvania State Board of Examiners for Speech, Language and Hearing.
 Over the past seven years, 100 percent of the graduates have passed the National Examination in Speech Pathology and Audiology.

-Deadline of all application materials is Feb.
-1 of the year that you plan to begin the graduate program.
+The deadline for receipt and verification of all application materials is Feb.
+1st of the year that you plan to begin the graduate program.

 Bloomsburg University is approved to offer programs that lead to certification by the American Speech-Language-Hearing Association (ASHA) and licensure in Pennsylvania.
 BU’s Master of Science in Speech-Language Pathology program is designed to prepare you for the national exam required for certification and leads to eligibility for speech-language pathology licensure in PA.

 BU cannot confirm this program meets the requirements for licensure in other states.
 Other states’ requirements may be viewed at the www.asha.org.
 Because requirements differ by state, applicants should verify requirements for their state(s) of interest prior to applying to this program.
 Note that state requirements are subject to change at any time and without notice.
-Please visit intranet.bloomu.edu/state-authorization and www.asha.org for details.
+Please visit bloomu.edu/state-authorization and www.asha.org for details.

 The Communication Sciences and Disorders Admissions Committee accepts graduate students based on the evaluation of an applicant’s ability and readiness for graduate work.
 The committee may conditionally accept a limited number of undergraduate students enrolled in Bloomsburg University’s Communication Sciences and Disorders program who meet the strict criteria established by the Department.
 The specific conditional acceptance policy is here.